It is easy to get from Athens to Hydra. This gorgeous Saronic island sits less than 90 minutes off the coast of Greece’s capital city.

 Where to Board the Ferry

 It is easy to get to Piraeus port from Athens and the airport.
 Ferries bound for Hydra depart from gate E8.

 There are large signs above each port gate so it would be difficult to miss this.
 Not to mention, there are plenty of friendly, English-speaking port staff around to point you in the right direction if necessary.

 If you arrive at the ferry port early and want to go for a coffee/ explore the area, the port staff are usually happy for you to leave your luggage there while you wait.
 Similarly, if you are planning on staying overnight in Hydra, and only intend to stay on the island for a day or so, most Piraeus hotels have a storage room for luggage.

 Hydra is one of several gorgeous islands that make up the Saronic Gulf archipelago.
 Each island in this region is charming in its own way and well deserved of your time.

-That being said, you may not have the time in your Greece travel itinerary to stop by every one.
-You could either opt to dedicate your time to exploring one island (like Hydra) in depth.
+That being said, you may not have the time in your Greece travel itinerary to stop by every single one.
+You could either opt to dedicate your time to explore one island (like Hydra) in depth.
 Alternatively, you may wish to join a Saronic Gulf tour.